TheArturthur/CoppermindScraper/Cosmere/Elendel.md

 In addition, the Governor does have the ability to veto bills.
 How a bill is passed in the first place (presumably by the Senate) and what a veto entails is, as yet, unknown.

 ### Foreign Policy
-The lands of the Basin and the Roughs appear to operate as an Elendel Hegemony.
+This article or section needs several citationsPlease add references to chapters or other sources which explain these facts The lands of the Basin and the Roughs appear to operate as an Elendel Hegemony.
 The main city contains roughly half the population of the known world, and in size dwarfs even the largest other cities.
 The canals lead exclusively to and from Elendel, so all trade by water must be either to or through Elendel, or to one of the few cities along a single canal.
 The railroads have historically followed canals, so most train freight must also go through the capital city.
 Elendel imposes tariffs on all shipped goods, which results in the Houses and businesses in Elendel being the only ones with the funds to maintain and build railroads, which in turn means they get to keep all goods flowing through them.
+These tariffs and taxation policies lead to Elendel and its policies being very unpopular amongst the wider basin.
 Actual laws passed by Elendel don't appear to have effect outside the city, and a constable's credentials appear to have less weight, but Elendel appears to rule the basin through finance.
 As first contact with a foreign nation was just established, it's unknown what the Basin's broader foreign policy is going to end up being.
 The very first meeting happened to include a Senator, but the first official meeting seemed only to involve the Governor in any official capacity.
 A rough trade agreement has been hammered out, partially in the hopes of defusing potential hostilities.

 ## Notable Residents